300: No Such Thing As Swimming In The Sky

 It's strips of seal pelt, but it's very furry, and it's threaded together with whale sinews, and you would wear them under your seal skin trousers.

 But it's not for romantic moments, if you've been looking in someone's eyes for ages and ages.
+It's actually not for those moments.

-It's to wear, if if you had guests or if you were going visiting other people, you would just turn up in your fur G-string.
+It's to wear, if you had guests or if you were going visiting other people, you would just turn up in your fur G-string.

 And Danish missionaries got quite stressed about this when they visited and made contact with the Inuit here, and they tried to persuade them to wear longer undergarments.
+That's amazing.

 Without success.
+Yeah.

-I'd like to think that in the end, the Danish missionaries adapted and they all ended up wearing
+I'd like to think that in the end, the Danish missionaries adapted and they all ended up wearing a pressure.
+Well,

+there's a really good reason for it.
 It's because if you sweat, it's very dangerous actually to sweat.

 Well, I'm sold.